Who is Maarten?

-Over the past five decades, Maarten Nypels (Maastricht, 1959) has gone through many stages one might imagine in a rich and turbulent life.
-He was active as a squatter during his biology studies, worked as an undercover environmental activist in various Asian countries, lobbied for environmental and development organizations to lobby governments and bodies such as the UN, organized intercultural partnerships between people living in and off tropical forests (how wonderful it is to bring these people together on the banks of the Amazon), ended up as an aid worker in war zones and famines (refugee and famine aid in Ethiopia/Eritrea, Malawi, Mozambique, and South Africa) (unfortunately, therefore, he also knows what it is like to live with war trauma), laid the foundation for the conceptualization and implementation of the first Industrial Eco-Systems in the Port of Rotterdam and later on business parks throughout the Netherlands, and is a co-founder of the Vital Systems approach in Rotterdam, which has recently also been applied in Amsterdam, Utrecht, and Nijmegen.
+Hello!
+I am Maarten Nypels (Maastricht, 1959) and over the past 5 decades I have gone through many stages that you can imagine in a rich and turbulent life.
+I was active as a squatter during my biology studies, worked as an undercover environmental activist in various Asian countries, lobbied for environmental and development organizations to influence governments and bodies such as the UN, organized intercultural partnerships between people living in and off tropical forests (how beautiful it is to bring these people together on the banks of the Amazon), ended up as an aid worker in war zones and famines (refugee and famine aid in Ethiopia/Eritrea, Malawi, Mozambique, and South Africa) (unfortunately, that is why I also know what it is like to live with war trauma), laid the foundation for the conceptualization and implementation of the first Industrial Eco-Systems in the Port of Rotterdam and later on business parks throughout the Netherlands, and am a co-founder of the Vital Systems approach in Rotterdam, which has recently also been applied in Amsterdam, Utrecht, and Nijmegen.

-Perhaps even more importantly: he is a social animal, only truly lives when love and musical creativity can flow between him and others, feels intensely happy when he can work on his ideals, will always play the rebel somewhere, and is quite a nerd when it comes to knowledge.
-Maarten harbors infinite curiosity and perseverance, and is fascinated by cognitive-emotional development, organizational transformation, and system dynamics, transitions, and leaps.
-He holds an official neurodiversity diploma: ADHD/Giftedness.
+Perhaps even more importantly: I am a social animal, only truly live when love and musical creativity can flow between me and others (check my music production together with my son: Martique and son), feel intensely happy when I can work on my ideals, will always be acting like a rebel somewhere, and am quite a nerd when it comes to knowledge.
+I harbor infinite curiosity and perseverance, and am fascinated by cognitive-emotional development, organizational transformation, and system dynamics, transitions, and leaps.
+I hold an official neurodiversity diploma: ADHD/Giftedness.

 Education